 Sophistication of cyber-attacks and increased interdependence on information technology have made cybersecurity one of the most important concerns for enterprises, government organizations and any user on the web.
-Today, several multinational companies have relied on Cost Rica´s talent to address cybersecurity issues, monitor, prevent and solve, for enhanced risk management.
+Today, several multinational companies have relied on Costa Rica’s talent to address cybersecurity issues, monitor, prevent and solve, for enhanced risk management.

 Costa Rica ranks in Latin America (WEF, 2019)

-In processes such as incident response, security platform management and vulnerability management In Costa Rica (CINDE based on estimations from CPIC, 2018)
+In processes such as incident response, security platform management and vulnerability management In Costa Rica (CINDE, 2021)

 Services companies on Cybersecurity (KPMG Corporate Services Costa Rica, 2020)